 The Natural Garden Trail makes a loop from the Plants of Promise Garden to the north end of the main garden area.
-This is a gently graded, naturally surfaced trail which takes in several changes in forest types as it winds around the hillside and overlooks Bent Creek and the National Native Azalea Repository along the way.
+This is a gently graded, naturally surfaced trail which takes in several changes in forest types as it winds around the hillside and overlooks Bent Creek and the National Native Azalea Collection along the way.

 Running Cedar Road – 0.5 miles

 Running Cedar Road is a gravel surfaced road which allows bikers, hikers, and pets on leashes access from the main garden area to Bent Creek Road.

 Rocky Cove Road connects Bent Creek Road to the Owl Ridge Trail.
 The best example of Southern Appalachian cove hardwood forest on the property can be found here.